 A DXA machine uses low-energy X-rays and sends two different sources (thus the ‘D’ for “dual” in the name) through the bone in question.
 The two different X-ray sources are used to double the accuracy in measuring your bone density.
 So, your bone blocks some of the X-rays.
 And the more dense your bone is, the less X-rays pass through to the detector.

-The amount of X-rays coming through the bone from each of the two X-rays is sent to a computer, which calculates an average score of the density of your bone.
+The amount of X-rays coming through the bone from each of the two X-rays is sent to a computer, which calculates an average score for the density of your bone.

 A DXA scan is more accurate than regular x-rays or CAT scans and requires less radiation exposure.
 See more about radiation and DXA scans below.